HyperGAN/HyperGAN/README.md

 # About

 Generative Adversarial Networks consist of 2 learning systems that learn together.
-HyperGAN implements these learning systems in Tensorflow with deep learning.
+HyperGAN implements these learning systems in Tensorflow with deep learning, using json files to reproduce architectures from white papers.

 For an introduction, see here [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/)

 HyperGAN is currently in open beta.